WellthCare

 Check your employee benefits portal or HR department for these specific offerings.

 The traditional model is reactive and fragmented.
-The new model-exemplified by innovative systems like WellthCare-flips the script.
-Instead of asking "Will my insurance pay for this?", the question becomes "How is my health plan rewarding me for taking proactive steps?"
-This is the core of the Health-to-Wealth concept.
+The new model—exemplified by systems like WellthCare—turns the question around.
+Instead of "Will my insurance pay for this?", ask "How is my health plan rewarding me for taking proactive steps?"
+That's the core of the Health-to-Wealth concept.

-In this new category, preventive actions-like completing a biometric screening, getting an annual physical, adhering to medication, or participating in a prescribed weight management program-are automatically tracked and incentivized.
-The rewards aren't just vague points; they are real, spendable dollars deposited into a dedicated store (like the WellthCare Store™) for FSA-eligible health products, and contributions to a long-term retirement or pension account.
-This directly ties healthy behavior, including weight management, to immediate and compoundable financial wealth.
+In this new category, preventive actions—like completing a biometric screening, getting an annual physical, adhering to medication, or participating in a prescribed weight management program—are automatically tracked and incentivized.
+The rewards aren't vague points; they're real money deposited into a dedicated store (like the WellthCare Store™) for FSA-eligible health products, and contributions to a long-term retirement or pension account.
+That ties healthy behavior, including weight management, to immediate and long-term financial gain.

 Actionable Steps to Take Today